 - 4. Is not consistent with Certificate of Appropriateness Criteria 'b' in Section 118-564(a)(3) of the Miami Beach Code. - 5.
 Is consistent with Certificate of Appropriateness Criteria in Section 118-564(f)(4) of the Miami Beach Code. - D. The project would be consistent with the criteria and requirements of section 118-564 and 133-50(a) if the following conditions are met: - 1.
 Revised elevation, site plan and floor plan drawings shall be submitted and, at a minimum, such drawings shall incorporate the following: - a.
-Final details of all exterior surface finishes and materials, including samples, shall be submitted, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - b.
+The primary structure on site shall be fully renovated and restored, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board; at a minimum, this shall include the following: - i.
+All through-the-wall and through-the-window air conditioning units shall be removed and replaced with a central air conditioning system, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - ii.
+The existing non-original windows shall be replaced with new impact resistant windows and shall incorporate a muntin configuration that is consistent with available historical documentation, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - iii.
+There shall be no TCO or CO issued for the new residential addition until the exterior restoration of the of the primary building, as approved by the Board, is substantially complete.
+Staff will perform an inspection of the property to ensure substantial completeness of the approved restoration prior to the approval of any TCO or CO for the new residential addition. - b.
+Final details of all exterior surface finishes and materials, including samples, shall be submitted, in a manner to be reviewed and approved by staff consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - c.
 All roof-top fixtures, air-conditioning units and mechanical devices shall be clearly noted on a revised roof plan and elevation drawings and shall be screened from view, in a manner to be reviewed and approved by staff, consistent with the Certificate of Appropriateness Criteria and/or the directions from the Board. - 2.
 A revised landscape plan, prepared by a Professional Landscape Architect, registered in the State of Florida, and corresponding site plan, shall be submitted to and approved by staff.
 The species type, quantity, dimensions, spacing, location and overall height of all plant material shall be clearly delineated and subject to the review and approval of staff.
-At a minimum, such plan shall incorporate the following: - a.
-All hedge and ground cover plantings within the front yard shall not exceed 36" in height at maturity. - b.
+At a minimum, such plan shall incorporate the following:

+- a.
+All hedge and ground cover plantings within the street facing yards shall not exceed 36" in height at maturity. - b.
 Prior to issuance of a Building Permit, the applicant shall provide a Tree Report prepared by a Certified Arborist for any existing canopy shade trees with a DBH of 3" or greater located in public or private property, which may be scheduled for removal or relocation for the review and approval of the City of Miami Beach Urban Forester. - c.
-The A fully automatic irrigation system with 100% coverage and an automatic rain sensor in order to render the system inoperative in the event of rain.
+A fully automatic irrigation system with 100% coverage and an automatic rain sensor in order to render the system inoperative in the event of rain. - d.
+The project design shall minimize the potential for a project causing a heat island effect on site. - e.
+Cool pavement materials or porous pavement materials shall be utilized.